luffysenpaii/nvim/README.md

 - tabs(buffers) on top
 - etc

-just do a `:PackerSync` after copying the configs and setup lsp `:LspInstall` inside some language file and select the option ,after that u will get a prompt and can select all the languages from there just by selsecting the line and press i.
+just do  `:PackerSync` after copying the configs and setup lsp `:LspInstall` inside some language file and select the option ,after that u will get a prompt and can select all the languages from there just by selsecting the line and press i.